 Often, processing diverse data requires manual effort of narrow specialists to exclude the possibility of mistakes.
 Especially, when the cost of a mistake is high, for example, in case of semi-structured medical records.
 Automating the processing of different data formats may also cost a pretty penny, since it would require integrating various tools and platforms.

-Unstructured and semi-structured data may or may not contain sensitive and discreet information, such as personal and financial details, medical records, even company’s confidential information fragments of which can end up in an email or a Slack message.
-Often, decision makers don't know what important information is hidden inside their datasets, and most importantly, how to identify this information and not to overlook a single bit.
+Unstructured and semi-structured data may or may not contain sensitive and discreet information, such as personal and financial details, medical records, even the company’s confidential information fragments of which can end up in an email or a Slack message.
+Often, decision-makers don't know what important information is hidden inside their datasets, and most importantly, how to identify this information and not to overlook a single bit.

 Today, companies can leverage all the data they need, including internal and third-party assets.
 From the organization and management point of view, it would require building a data strategy, assigning data owners and an analytics team, taking focused security precautions and elaborating a data-driven initiative - a business case that would explain why one needs certain data insights and how to use them.

-From the technology point of view, to leverage all available data, enterprises would need to get over the mentioned barriers and find the tools that would tackle the problems of data - volume, source fragmentation, cost heavy operations and quality control.
-These tools should:
+From the technology point of view, to leverage all available data, enterprises would need to get over the mentioned barriers and find the tools that would tackle the problems of data - volume, source fragmentation, cost-heavy operations and quality control.

 As a result, the solution that meets all the requirements could consistently drive quality content from different types of data, enable enterprises with a reliable source of desired insights and potentially, differentiate a company in the market with the help of an invaluable asset – information.

 Learn about our skills and expertise in IoT and big data solutions, mobile, web platform and custom website development.

 Here are the working examples of the solutions that enable the efficient processing of unstructured and semi-structured lexical data.